What you will do when volunteering

 How long should I go for?

-For both programmes we can happily accept riders of all levels.
+For all the programmes we can happily accept riders of all levels.
 Whatever your experience, your riding will improve dramatically after 2 to 12 weeks of daily horse riding.
 You will not only improve your skills in the saddle, but also your skills on the ground.
 Learning about the running of an African stables and practicing general horse management, horse care and ground-skills.

 In Africa, the vet isn’t a short drive down the road, medicine and equipment isn’t available 24/7 and tack can’t be easily ordered online.
 Whatever you think you know about working with horses, working with horses in Africa often requires a whole different way of thinking.
 It requires imagination, often improvisation(!), a laid-back attitude and determination.

-Even though both programmes can take riders of all levels, this will not hold back a more advanced rider.
+Even though these programmes can take riders of all levels, this will not hold back a more advanced rider.
 The programmes handle different riding levels brilliantly and they will often split lessons, outrides and the various activities into groups by experience.